Skip to content

 When to use separations?

-Where do I get the relavent values?
+Where do I get the relevant values?

 Why is this so important?